 Ok, ok, enough already.
 We get it.
 Your pastel colored bowl of yogurt loaded with expensive chia seeds, nuts, and exotic fruits imported and swiftly mislabeled from the bins of Whole Foods is the new thing.
 Power bowls, loaded with enough sugar crap that looks natural has you feeling like a 8 AM rock star.
 And there are benefits for those doing it right, no doubt.

-I grabbed a small back of potatoes and set out to make the most of the health kick, proving that a balanced meal, with texture and big bold flavors.
+I grabbed a small back of potatoes and set out to make the most of the health kick, providing a balanced meal, with texture and big bold flavors.
 Use up leftover pork carnitas, or make a fresh batch from my favorite carnitas recipe, pile it atop delicious oven baked wedges, along with every single topping you have on hand – from guac to charred corn, fresh tomatoes to black beans.
 There’s really no flavor that’s wrong in this hearty power bowl.
 Better yet, no blender required.

 Take your star fruit smoothie and shove it.
 This bowl is what I’m craving.